bcgov/data-publication/pages/dps_bcdc_w_start.md

 * Therefore [Stewards](./dsg_bcdc_roles_responsibilities.md#the-data-steward) can become providers to the catalogue on behalf of another sub-organization's [Data Custodian](./dsg_bcdc_roles_responsibilities.md#the-data-custodian).

-* To be granted access, is the same as the information outlined on how to get access but is useful to include that the editor will be steward.
+* To be granted access, is the same as the information outlined on [how to get access above](#how-to-become-a-provider-to-the-catalogue) but is useful to include that the editor will be steward.

 [RETURN TO TOP][1]